 - Genre Deconstruction: A romantic comedy where the protagonist comes to realise that she is the Romantic False Lead.
 Several Zany Schemes are scuppered when Reality Ensues and/or the couple make up because they're genuinely in love.

-- Green-Eyed Epiphany: Julianne thought of Michael as her "best friend" until she heard he was getting married.
+- Green-Eyed Epiphany: While Julianne knew Michael might have feelings for her, she thought of him as her best friend until she heard he was getting married.